CarterPape/CarterPape.github.io/the-blog/decompiling-facebook/_posts/2018-06-05-whatsapp-and-facebook-just-dont-mix.md

 The location where your profile picture was taken, the ideas you share in the missives you write in Facebook posts, the content of messages you send to your friends and loved ones, and nearly all of the other information you provide to Facebook… all of it can be used for ad targeting purposes, and it's in Facebook's interest not to remind you that such is the case.

+_This post was last updated August 10, 2018 with minor grammatical changes._

 [^Messenger]: Understanding whether Facebook actually uses Messenger conversations to do ad targeting will be the subject of a future post.
-For now, I can say that it is likely, but merely the fact that I have been researching this and can't find a clear answer says something about Facebook's problem with transparency.
+For now, I can say that it is nearly certain, but merely the fact that I have been researching this and can't find a clear answer from Facebook itself says something about their problem with transparency.

 [Decompiling Facebook index]: /the-blog/decompiling-facebook/